ashinkarov/2021-extraction-paper/review-response.md

 of the extracted code in the text of the paper.
 In some sense it is orthogonal to the extraction process.
 However, our code carefully follows this paper: https://dl.acm.org/doi/10.1145/3315454.3329960
-The paper includes the SaC version of the CNN application, and we created our extractor to produce the code that is as close as possible to the existing SaC code.
-Unsurprisingly, performance of the SaC code that we generate is almost identical to the performance of the SaC code reported in the paper: it is 15 and 24 times faster for training and recognition correspondingly, when comparing to APL (recall that APL runs in an interpreter, but SaC is a compiled language).
-However, this result cannot be treated as an exhaustive set of measurements, as it is coming from a single example on a single machine.
+The paper includes a SaC version of the CNN application, and we created our extractor to produce the code that is as close as possible to the existing SaC code.
+Unsurprisingly, performance of the SaC code that we generate is almost identical to the performance of the SaC code reported in the paper: it is 15 and 24 times faster for training and recognition correspondingly, when comparing to APL (recall that APL is an interpreter, but SaC is a compiled language).
+However, this result should not be treated as an exhaustive set of measurements, as it is coming from a single example on a single machine.

 > Can you say anything about what's like to program in these shallow
 > embeddings?
 Are the error messages readable?
 Could they be customised to
 > the embedded language?

-There are two types of error messages that can be triggered: i) Agda error messages that can't be specific to the embedded DSL; ii) error messages coming from the extractor.
+There are two types of error messages that can be triggered: i) Agda error messages;
-The latter is fully programmable; and as Agda gives basic capabilities to format terms and report a custom error, these can be made as precise as needed by the author of the extractor.
+ii) error messages coming from the extractor.
+The former can't be specific to the embedded DSL.
+The latter is fully programmable; and as Agda includes basic capabilities to format terms and report custom errors, these can be made as precise as needed by the author of the extractor.
 Practically, as long as functions are reasonably sized (as in our case) the error messages are readable.

 > Since their deep versus shallow terminology is in the title, you should cite
 > the paper that originated the distinction between deep and shallow
 > embeddings:
 >
 > Richard J. Boulton, Andrew D. Gordon, Michael J. C. Gordon, John Harrison,
 > John Herbert, John Van Tassel: Experience with Embedding Hardware Description
 > Languages in HOL.
 TPCD 1992: 129-156